dtinth/prettier-standard-formatter/README.md

     $ prettier-semistandard index.js src/**/*.js
 ```

-_Note: CLI will use your local installation of Prettier Standard Formatter if it's available._
+_Note: CLI will use your local installation of Prettier Semistandard if it's available._